ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 Resource exhaustion issues can be associated with quota policies using a large time window, because a user agent by chance or on purpose might consume most of its quota units in a significantly shorter interval.

-This behavior can be even triggered by the provided RateLimit fields.
+This behavior can be even triggered by the provided RateLimit header fields.
 The following example describes a service with an unconsumed quota policy of 10000 quota units per 1000 seconds.